 - Requires eliminating the addictive an unhealthy sugary foods including the regular consumption of deserts.
 Note: If you dive into desert on a regular basis you can stop wondering why the weight just won’t come off.
 It’s got to go.

-- Also requires eliminating all the starchy carbs (oatmeal, pasta, bread, rice est).
-Eliminating starches isn’t difficult but it does take commitment and planning.
+- Also requires eliminating all the grain carbs (oatmeal, pasta, bread, rice, etc).
+Eliminating grains isn’t difficult but it does take commitment and planning and changing current habits.

 - No “legitimate” excuse for over consuming unhealthy, greasy fried foods.

 - You get to eat frequently.
-Eating every three hours stimulates your metabolism and keeps your apatite satiated.
+Eating every three hours stimulates your metabolism and keeps your appetite satiated.

 - It also lowers the risk of heart disease, cancer and diabetes.